 Any fee received for serving as a juror or a witness during paid working hours is to be remitted to the bursar's office.
 The receipt provided by the bursar's office must be attached to your time card for that particular pay period.
 Court or jury duty should be identified as such and shown on any line of your time card other than the line for hours worked.

-Classified employees who are members of the Ohio National Guard, the Ohio Defense Corps, the Naval Militia, or a reserve component of the United States Armed Forces are eligible for a leave of absence with pay for field training or active duty, up to 31 days per year.
-A copy of your military orders or other legal written proof must be submitted to your manager and the Department of Human Resources to qualify for military leave.
+Unclassified employees who are members of the Ohio National Guard, the Ohio Defense Corps, the Naval Militia, or a reserve component of the United States Armed Forces are eligible for a leave of absence with pay for field training or active duty, up to 31 days per year.
+A copy of your military orders or other legal written proof must be submitted to your manager and Human Resources to qualify for military leave.

 You may be eligible for more than 3l days leave for field training, active duty, or a declared emergency and will be compensated in compliance with Ohio law.
 If you are called for active duty, contact the employee benefits office to receive current information about the extension of benefits during the military leave of absence.